Tivoli Day Trip from Rome: Ultimate Itinerary with Local Tips

 Villa Gregoriana, on the other hand, is more of a gorge you walk/hike around.
 This “villa” is famous for its waterfalls, natural caves, ancient ruins and beautiful trails.

-With an average visit usually lasting 1.5 – 2 hours, Villa Gregoriana perfect for travelers who enjoy scenic nature walks and light hiking.
+With an average visit usually lasting 1.5 – 2 hours, Villa Gregoriana is perfect for travelers who enjoy scenic nature walks and light hiking.

-Book your tickets for Villa Gregoriana here!👇
+Book your tickets for Villa Gregoriana here! 👇

 Powered by GetYourGuide